rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 otherwise it will use a static library.
 If the kind is specified on the command-line, it will override the kind specified in a `link` attribute.

+Note that if you don't specify the `KIND`, the default linkage modifiers won't be applied.
+For instance, [`+bundle` linkage modifier][bundle-modifier] won't be used in conjunction with static library by default.

 The name used in a `link` attribute may be overridden using the form `-l ATTR_NAME:LINK_NAME` where `ATTR_NAME` is the name in the `link` attribute, and `LINK_NAME` is the name of the actual library that will be linked.

 [link-attribute]: ../reference/items/external-blocks.html#the-link-attribute
+[bundle-modifier]: #linking-modifiers-bundle

 ### Linking modifiers: `whole-archive`